-It has also considered trends in licensing applications since the review of the last Policy and the implementation of the new licensing regime in 2005.
+The Licensing Authority has also considered trends in licensing applications since the review of the last Policy and the implementation of the new licensing regime in 2005.

-- 10.4 Adopting a Cumulative Impact Policy creates a rebuttable presumption that applications for the grant or variation of premises licences or club premises certificates which are likely to add to the existing cumulative impact will normally be refused or subject to certain limitations, following relevant representations, unless the applicant can demonstrate in the operating schedule that there will be no negative cumulative impact on one or more of the licensing objectives.
-Applicants should give consideration to potential cumulative impact issues when setting out the steps they will take to promote the licensing objectives in their application. - 10.5 A Cumulative Impact Policy does not relieve responsible authorities (or any other persons) of the need to make a relevant representation, which should refer to the reasons, information and evidence presented to the Licensing Authority when it developed its Statement of Licensing Policy, before a Licensing Authority may lawfully consider giving effect to its special policy.
-If there are no representations, the Licensing Authority will grant the application in terms which are consistent with their operating schedule.
+10.5 Adopting a Cumulative Impact Policy creates a rebuttable presumption that applications for the grant or variation of premises licences or club premises certificates which are likely to add to the existing cumulative impact will normally be refused or subject to certain limitations, following relevant representations, unless the applicant can demonstrate in the operating schedule that there will be no negative cumulative impact on one or more of the licensing objectives.

+Applicants should give consideration to potential cumulative impact issues when setting out the steps they will take to promote the licensing objectives in their application.
+Applications for premises located in the Area 1 CIP which do not impact negatively on the licensing objectives will be considered and applicants are encouraged to discuss their proposals at their formative stage with the Licensing Authority and Responsible Authorities.

-10.6 Middlesbrough's Cumulative Impact Policies will be reviewed regularly to assess whether they are needed or if those which are contained in the statement of licensing policy should be amended.
+- 10.6 A Cumulative Impact Policy does not relieve responsible authorities (or any other persons) of the need to make a relevant representation, which should refer to the reasons, information and evidence presented to the Licensing Authority when it developed its Statement of Licensing Policy, before a Licensing Authority may lawfully consider giving effect to its special policy.
+If there are no representations, the Licensing Authority will grant the application in terms which are consistent with their operating schedule. - 10.7 Middlesbrough's Cumulative Impact Policies will be reviewed every 3 years, in line with statutory requirements, by carrying out a Cumulative Impact Assessment to assess whether they are needed or if those which are contained in the statement of licensing policy should be amended.

-10.7 The Evidence for Middlesbrough Cumulative Impact Policy
+10.8 Middlesbrough Cumulative Impact Policies